-The IPE shall be developed and implemented in a manner that affords the eligible individual, or as appropriate, the individual's representative, the opportunity to exercise informed choice in the selection of VR services to be provided under the plan, as well as the entity that will provide the services.
+The IPE shall be developed and implemented in a manner that affords the eligible individual, or as appropriate, the individual's representative, the opportunity to exercise informed choice in selecting VR services to be provided under the plan and the entity that will provide the services.
 The methods used to procure the services must comply with State procurement requirements.
-3. The VR counselor should:
+The VR counselor should:

-- follow all DVR procedures; - evaluate the availability of comparable services and benefits; - complete the Plan Data page in the Case-Management System, providing the following information: a justification for services that are needed to achieve an employment outcome for the selected employment goal and an identification of services that are needed to achieve the employment goal, including the costs of services, the responsible entities (including the DVR and the participant), comparable benefits, and/or other sources for various costs; - ensure that the Plan Data page in the Case-Management System provides a comment section (or comments sections); this page must justify any service(s) planned and provide details about the arrangements and agreements made between the participant and the DVR about the provision of services; - prepare the appropriate documents that outline DVR and participant responsibilities in achieving the employment outcome and in securing comparable services and benefits; - inform the applicant or participant of the criteria that will be used to evaluate his or her progress towards achieving the employment goal.
+- follow all DVR procedures; - evaluate the availability of comparable services and benefits; - complete the Plan Data page in the Case-Management System, providing the following information: a justification for services that are needed to achieve an employment outcome for the selected employment goal and an identification of services that are needed to achieve the employment goal, including the costs of

+- services, the responsible entities (including the DVR and the participant), comparable benefits, or other sources for various costs; - ensure that the Plan Data page in the Case-Management System provides a comment section (or comments sections); this page must justify any service(s) planned and provide details about the arrangements and agreements made between the participant and the DVR about the provision of services; - prepare the appropriate documents that outline DVR and participant responsibilities in achieving the employment outcome and in securing comparable services and benefits; - inform the applicant or participant of the criteria that will be used to evaluate their progress toward achieving the employment goal.

-Rehabilitation services identified in the IPE must be services that are needed to achieve the employment outcome.
-They must be provided in the most integrated setting possible and must be consistent with the informed choice of the participant.
+To achieve the employment outcome, rehabilitation services identified in the IPE must be needed.
+They must be provided in the most integrated setting possible and consistent with the participant's informed choice.